matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 the set of correspondences found so far.
-We could equally have calculated an explicit transform after finding the initial 2 pairs, and used this to test for inliers, however this approach would be senstive to the initial pair being close together and therefore would not provide an accurate rotation parameter, which might lead to a correct hypothesis being rejected.
+We could equally have calculated an explicit transform after finding the initial 2 pairs, and used this to test for inliers, however this approach would be senstive to the initial pair being close together.
+In that case the transform would not provide an accurate rotation parameter, which might lead to a correct hypothesis being rejected.

 ## Stacking